 For wet application on glass or smooth surfaces, bubbles are virtually impossible.
 The soapy water creates a barrier that lets you squeegee out all air before the adhesive sets.

-• Extra squeegee pressure on edges during application
+• Apply extra squeegee pressure at all edges during application

-• Allow 24-48 hour cure before stress exposure
+• Allow 24-48 hour adhesive cure before exposing to water or stress

-• Match adhesive type to surface (high-tack for plastics)
+• Match adhesive type to surface energy (high-tack adhesive for plastics)

 For minor lifting: Clean the lifted area with alcohol, let dry, then press down firmly with a squeegee.
 Apply clear tape over edges temporarily while adhesive resets.